 Personal Growth and Mental Health

-I know how important hobbies are for personal growth and mental health.
-They give me a break from my daily dad duties and let me enjoy something just for myself.
-This “me time” helps me feel happy and calm, which makes me a better parent.
+I know how critical hobbies are for personal growth and mental health.
+They offer a much-needed break from dad duties and allow you to enjoy something purely for yourself.
+This “me time” is a powerful way to boost happiness and stay calm, which ultimately makes you a better parent.

 Family Bonding through Shared Activities